ViktorProphet/URP-Outline/README.md

 # When you get confused
 Please download the whole project, I have a Sample in my project, maybe this will help.

+# Under development
+If you have any idea about optimization, or need to add more feature, or if there is any bug, it is thankful leave it as an issue.